KastnerRG/Read_the_docs/docs/project1.rst

 5) FIR11
 --------

 The first step for the project is to get a functionally correct design working for an 11-tap FIR filter.
 For this, you must use the Vivado HLS tool and finish the function body of `void fir()` in the file fir.cpp to implement the filter.
 You can test the correctness of your code by using the provided testbench.
 This code does not need to be highly optimized; you will work on creating optimized code later.
-It just needs to work correctly. **Use the provided script.tcl to create your project**, or manually add source & testbench files and set the top function.
+It just needs to work correctly.
+Use the provided ``Makefile`` to create your project.

 6) FIR128 Instructions
 ----------------------

-You must complete the following tasks:
+You will complete the following tasks:

 1. Implement a functionally correct, but not optimized, 128-tap FIR filter.
 This is your baseline implementation.
-Use the provided script.tcl to create your project.
+Use the provided ``Makefile`` to create your project.
 As you attempt each optimization according to the questions below, think about what other optimizations would work well in conjunction with them.

 2. Next, generate one or multiple designs to help you answer your report's questions.
 You should reference the design you generated for your experiment in your answers.
 You can reference the same design from multiple answers.
 Your resulting code must always be functionally correct (i.e., match the golden output).
 In your report, you must explain the effect of the following optimizations on your design.
 You can test other optimizations as you'd like, but you can leave these out of your report.
 For every design you include in your report, you can report the corresponding throughput instead of the estimated clock period and latency.